Epigee Women's Health Online Pregnancy Resources

 The cervical cap should be inserted prior to intercourse.
 You will need to apply a small amount of spermicide to the bowl and brim of the cap.
 You will also need to apply about half a teaspoon of spermicide to the groove on the cervical cap, in order to protect against pregnancy.
 To insert the cap, pinch the cap so that it folds in half, bowl side up.
 Push the cap into your vagina and down towards your rectum.
 Then push the cervical cap as far back as you can, so that it covers your cervix.

-DESCRIPTION HERE You can leave the cervical cap in place for up to 48 hours.
-There is no need to reapply spermicide every time you have sex.
-Be sure to leave the cap in place for at least eight hours after intercourse.
 To remove the cap, insert your finger into your vagina and push gently on the dome of the cap.
 This will release the suction that is holding the cap on your cervix.
 Pull on the strap located on the front of the cap and remove the device.
-After it has been removed, wash the cervical cap in warm water and mild, antibacterial hand soap.
-Allow to air dry or pat with a towel, and store the cap in its protective case.

 When Using the Cervical Cap

 When using the cervical cap, it is important to look after it properly.
 Avoid putting baby powder or oil-based lubricants on the cap, as this can damage the silicone.
 Also try to prevent the cap from coming into contact with vaginal creams or antibiotics.
 Check your cap every time you use it for holes or tears.
 This can be done by holding the cap up to the light or by placing water in the bowl.
-Cervical caps generally last for about one year, when looked after properly.
+Cervical caps generally last for at least a year, when looked after properly.

 Advantage of Using the Cervical Cap